network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 Note:

 * ``test_execution:`` By using the pre-defined key-value pair ``count: 5``, we indicate that the ping should be executed 5 times.
-* ``test_data.expected: SUCCESS`` The pre-defined values are either SUCCESS, FAIL, or FLAPPING.
+* ``test_data.expected: SUCCESS``.
+The ping should be successful.
+The pre-defined values are either SUCCESS, FAIL, or FLAPPING.
-* ``test_data.max_drop: 1`` indicates what actually counts as SUCCESS ping.
+* ``test_data.max_drop: 1``.
+Maximum one ping attempt is allowed to fail to still count as SUCCESS ping.

-We save this file as ``test-definition-ping.yaml``.
+We save this file as ``test-definition-ping.yaml`` into the ``tests`` folder.

 Run NUTS
 --------

-If everything is set up as shown above, run the test from your root folder with this command:
+If everything is set up as shown above, run the test from the root folder:

 .. code:: shell

     $ pytest tests/test-definition-ping.yaml

-The output should then inform you if the test succeeded or not.
+Pytest's output should then inform you if the test succeeded or not.